Long term dogs Gypsy & Denal! We are assuming Gypsy is mother to Denali.

 Long Term Resident OAS Roger September 2015 (formally Chance) Oh, Roger.

-Roger has received a monthly sponsor.
-If you would also like to sponsor Roger let us know.
+Roger could use a monthly sponsor, iif you would also like to contribute towards Roger care let us know.

 When a dog comes to us in need, the first thing we do is get them veterinary care and observe their personality and get to know each one as an individual.
 The very last thing we will do is calculate how long they will take to get back on their feet so they can be adopted.